Walther PDP: Design

 The PDP is a striker-fired, recoil-operated semi-automatic pistol chambered in 9×19mm Parabellum, with a longer grip and larger magazine capacity than the previous Walther PPQ design.

 The PDP grip uses a custom texture, which makes acquisition of the red dot easier, and improves handling of the pistol in adverse weather conditions.

 Walther PDP Full Size with five inch barrel in 9x19.

 The slide on the PDP is milled, allowing it to accept red dot sights without prior modification, and the slide contains serrations above the surface, making it easier to operate.

 The three-dot iron sight line features the same mounting method that is used on Glock pistols, meaning the PDP can accept aftermarket Glock iron sight lines.

 The trigger is cross-compatible with the PPQ, but is lighter due to a shortened takeup.
 It has a trigger pull of approximately 25 N.

 Variants

 The PDP was originally offered in full-size and compact grip frame variants.

 In 2022, Walther released a new competition-oriented variant of the PDP at that year's SHOT Show, the PDP SD Pro, which includes a threaded barrel, reinforced optic cut, flared magwell extension, and an improved trigger.

-In late 2022, Walther released the PDP F-Series which features “reduced trigger reach, reduced grip circumference, and reduced force necessary to operate the slide and you truly have the perfect tool for those with smaller hands.”
+In late 2022, Walther released the PDP F-Series which features "reduced trigger reach, reduced grip circumference, and reduced force necessary to operate the slide."
+The company regarded the new model as "the perfect tool for those with smaller hands."

 In December 2023, Walther released the PDP Match and PDP Match Steel Frame.

 In May 2024, the PDP and its compact variants were adopted as the standard issue pistol for the German special forces, having won the "System Pistole Spezialkräfte" programme bid to supply up to 6,500 pistols to the Bundeswehr.

+In June 2024, Walther announced and released the PDP Pro-E model.
+The new model was designed to bridge the gap between the standard Walther PDP base models and the PDP Pro SD.
+The Pro-E features an aluminum magwell, larger magazine, and Walther's new DPT-E: a flat, polymer version of the Dynamic Performance Trigger that retains its bladed safety.

+By September 2024, Walther announced the PDP Pro-X, PDP-F Pro-X, and PDP Pro-X PMM.
+That same month, Pro-X PMM was released in collaboration with Parker Machine Mountain.
+The PMM comes with Walther's Dynamic Performance Trigger (DPT), a custom compensator, threaded barrel, aluminum magwell and base pads, and extended magazine capacity.